Antiferromagnetism and Stripe Channel Order in the $\mathrm{SU}(N)$-Symmetric Two-Channel Kondo Lattice Model

 In~\cref{fig:Green}, we present this analysis for $N=6$.
 We observe that the Fermi surface evolves from a large, square-lattice-like Fermi surface in the AFM phase~\footnote{The AFM order in the $c$ channel sets in at much lower temperatures beyond our numerical resolution.}, see~\cref{subfig:fermi_ferro}, into a reconstructed Fermi surface that matches the one obtained from the stripe hybridization pattern in the large-$N$ analysis, see~\cref{subfig:fermi_stripe,subfig:fermi_largeN}.
 For the latter, we superimposed the contributions for the two broken symmetry orientations $\bm{k}=(0,\pi)$ and $\bm{k}=(\pi,0)$.
 The reconstructed Fermi surface indicates the emergence of one-dimensional metallic channels consistent with the stripe-channel order.
 The spectral weight along $\bm{k}_{x/y}=\pi/2$ matches the Fermi points crossing, expected at half-filling.
 These results should be contrasted with the predicted ferrochannel hybridization pattern, which is expected to produce a large Fermi surface corresponding to a half-metal half-insulator phase.

-{\it Summary and Discussion -- } In this work, we determined the ground-state phase diagram of the $\SU(N)$ symmetric 2CKLM defined on a two-dimensional square lattice at half-filling.
+{\it Summary and discussion---}In this work, we determined the ground-state phase diagram of the $\SU(N)$ symmetric 2CKLM defined on a two-dimensional square lattice at half-filling.
 We observed an AFM phase for weak Kondo couplings for all $N$ values.
-Remarkably, for $N\ge6$ and a sufficiently strong Kondo coupling, we identify a channel-symmetry-broken phase, characterized by stripes modulated at wave vectors $(0,\pi)/(\pi,0)$.
+Remarkably, for $N\ge6$ and a sufficiently strong Kondo coupling, we identify a first order phase transition toward a channel-symmetry-broken phase, characterized by stripes modulated at wave vectors $(0,\pi)/(\pi,0)$.
 We complement our analysis via an analytic calculation in the large-$N$ limit, where we find a range of Kondo couplings for which hybridization with a stripe modulation minimizes the ground-state energy.
+In particular, this configuration is energetically favored over the formerly explored ferro-channel phase~\cite{Wugalter_2020}.
 Lastly, the reconstructed Fermi surface in the stripe channel, predicted by the large-$N$ analysis, is in agreement with our numerical results.

 For the single-channel KLM, it has been shown that the QMC results for even values of $N$ smoothly map onto the mean-field result in the $\SU(N)$ symmetric Kondo phase~\cite{Raczkowski_2020}.
 In the 2CKLM, the Hamiltonian admits an $\SU(2)$ channel and $\SU(N)$ spin symmetries, and the large-$N$ saddle point does not take into account fluctuations transverse to the quantization axis of the channel symmetry breaking.
 These channel-wave Goldstone modes encode the meandering of stripes that host one-dimensional conduction channels.
 Studies of such smectic metals are a cornerstone in the description of the striped phase proposed in the realm of high $T_c$ superconductivity~\cite{Emery00}.